 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS R (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 5DS R and the 6D Mark II are recent models that are part of the current product line-up.
 The 6D Mark II replaced the earlier Canon 6D, while the 5DS R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 6D Mark II Manual.
+Further information on the features and operation of the 5DS R and 6D Mark II can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Canon 6D Mark II Manual.

 So how do things add up?
 Is the Canon 5DS R better than the Canon 6D Mark II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.